Replace your income

 We’ve specifically designed our Retirement income account for members who:

 - Have reached their preservation age and retired, or

 - Have turned age 65 regardless of whether they’ve retired

 How does it work?

-Many people think they need to withdraw their super as a lump sum at retirement.
+Many people think they need to withdraw all their super as a lump sum when they retire.
 You don't!
-In fact, you may be better off leaving it invested so it will continue to receive investment earnings.
-See how the 10/30/60 Revelation could help maximise super earnings right through retirement.
-If you do decide to take a lump sum payment, a minimum amount of $2,000 applies.
+In fact, you may be better off leaving your money invested so it will continue to receive investment earnings.

-If you aren’t ready for retirement but would like to start working less, once you’ve reached your preservation age, a Sunsuper Transition to retirement income account can allow you to supplement your income with regular payments from your super savings while you transition to full retirement.
+If you're less than 65 years of age and not ready for retirement just yet but would like to start working less, once you’ve reached your preservation age, a Sunsuper Transition to retirement income account can allow you to supplement your income with regular payments from your super savings while you transition to full retirement.